-- Improper training on the Federal Motor Carrier Safety Regulations (FMCSR) for drivers, dispatchers, or other personnel involved in the operation of commercial motor vehicles.
+- Improper training on the Federal Motor Carrier Safety Regulations (FMCSR) for drivers, dispatchers, or other personnel involved in operating commercial motor vehicles without.

-- Not conducting proper pre/post trips inspection on every vehicle.
+- Not conducting proper pre/post-trip inspections on every vehicle.

 Now, here is what to do if you fail a DOT audit:

 - Talk to your management team: Discuss the audit results with your management team.
-Ask them for help in understanding what was missed and how it can be addressed quickly.
+Ask them to help understand what was missed and how it can be addressed quickly.

 - Review the audit report: Carefully review the audit report, noting any areas of non-compliance that need to be addressed.

-- Address the issues: Take action to address any issues identified in the report.
+- Address the issues: Address any issues identified in the report.
 Be sure to document all steps taken so that they may be referenced during future audits.

 - Request a re-audit: Submit a request for a re-audit once you have corrected all errors and implemented corrective actions outlined in the report.

-- Follow up regularly: Follow up with DOT officials on a regular basis until you receive confirmation that you are in compliance with the Department of Transportation.
+- Follow up regularly: Follow up with DOT officials until you receive confirmation that you comply with the Department of Transportation.